trigaten/Learn_Prompting/docs/intro.md

 🟣 Hard; programming required, and robust domain expertise to implement (e.g. reinforcement learning approaches)

-Note: even though for 🔴🟣 domain expertise is helpful.
-Usually, you will still be able to understand the article without prior knowledge.
+Note: even though for 🔴🟣 domain expertise is helpful, usually you will still be able to understand the article without prior knowledge.

 ## Chapters